kevinolega/callcentertrainingtips/_posts/2014/2014-05-27-four-lessons-allowed.md

 To learn the skills involved, I start with one of the skills.

-To learn a skill, I need to study, imitate and practice the steps until I can do it right.
+To learn a skill, I need to study, imitate, and practice the steps until I can do it right.

 After I learn to do it right, I keep practicing until it’s so automatic I can’t do it wrong.

-This process works for martial arts, this process works for cooking.
+This process works for martial arts.

+This process works for cooking.

 This process works for learning a language.